LUMA

 all -- all fixtures in the venue

-has_movement > has_color -- prefer movers, fall back to color
+strobes > front_wash -- prefer strobes, fall back to front wash

 Operators